rhagarty/jitserver-intro/BLOG-2.md

 OpenJ9 began life some 15 years ago as simply J9.
 Developed by IBM, J9 has been used by all IBM Java based customers for all types of workloads - from medical, to banking and research.

-As a major contributor to open source projects, IBM moved the development and governance of the J9 JVM to the Eclipse Foundation, and re-branded the name to OpenJ9.
+As a major contributor to open source projects and for an open Java ecosystem, IBM moved the development and governance of the J9 JVM to the Eclipse Foundation, and it was renamed Eclipse OpenJ9.

 ## How does OpenJ9 compare against other JVMs?